RoniF-pixel/Python-Projects/Covid-19/README.md

-#  COVID-19 Risk Classification & Analysis (Python)
+#  COVID-19 Risk Classification & Analysis

 This project aims to classify patient risk levels (specifically mortality) during the COVID-19 pandemic using clinical and demographic variables.
 We implemented various machine learning models to predict patient outcomes and performed exploratory data analysis to uncover meaningful relationships between comorbidities, symptoms, and COVID-19 severity.